-Folic acid helps break it down to a water-soluble state which can easily be excreted via faeces and urine.
-But when you can't utilize folic acid properly homocysteine accumulates in the cells and predisposes you to cardiovascular conditions, recurrent miscarriages, congenital malformations in the baby if you are pregnant, implantation issues, blood clotting issues, cancer etc…
+Folate helps break it down to a water-soluble state which can easily be excreted via feces and urine.
+But when you can't utilize folic acid properly, homocysteine accumulates in the cells and predisposes you to cardiovascular conditions, recurrent miscarriages, congenital malformations in the baby if you are pregnant, implantation issues, blood clotting issues, cancer and other chronic diseases.

 Treatment for MTHFR Mutation

-I'm happy to say that I have been able to successfully treat recurrent miscarriages when the underlying cause was MTHFR gene mutation with high doses of folic acid.
+I'm happy to say that I have been able to successfully treat recurrent miscarriages when the underlying cause was MTHFR gene mutation with high doses of folinic acid.

 Please share your thoughts on treatment for MTHFR mutation with me.
 Do you have it?
 Are you taking high doses of folinic acid daily?
 Did it have a positive outcome on your pregnancy?
 Are you familiar with any other treatments for MTHFR mutation?
 Would love to hear from you!

 Puri, M., Kaur, L., Walia, G. K., Mukhopadhhyay, R., Sachdeva, M. P., Trivedi, S. S., ... & Saraswathy, K. N. (2013).
 MTHFR C677T polymorphism, folate, vitamin B12 and homocysteine in recurrent pregnancy losses: a case control study among North Indian women.
 Journal of perinatal medicine, 41(5), 549-554.
 Retrieved from: https://pubmed.ncbi.nlm.nih.gov/23612630-mthfr-c677t-polymorphism-folate-vitamin-b12-and-homocysteine-in-recurrent-pregnancy-losses-a-case-control-study-among-north-indian-women/